jorge-lpz/compilers-final-project/README.md

 ./parser.out input.txt
 ```

 The above commands will generate Python code based on the query in `input.txt`.
+These commands must also be run from the `/activity` folder.

 ### Cleanup